UPPMAX/programming_formalisms/docs/literature/README.md

 > it should have both the summary of the
 > code change (What) and the motivation/reason behind it (Why).

+## Summary of `[Liberty, 2001]`

+This is a friendly to read book about C++, with some advice that applies to all programming languages.

+## Summary of `[Martin, 2009]`

+This book is written by the famous Robert C. Martin and gives advice how to develop software best.

 ## Summary of `[Morales et al., 2019]`